Vescrity/PYTVDroid/README.md

 # PYTVDroid
-Fork of PyTorch Video Classification on Android
+Fork of PyTorch Video Classification on Android to make it use for https://github.com/JessieChenHui/titration
 https://github.com/pytorch/android-demo-app/tree/master/TorchVideo